 Feel free to get in touch with your contact, your KBC branch or KBC Live on 078 353 137 (weekdays from 8 a.m. to 10 p.m. – Saturdays from 9 a.m. to 5 p.m.).

 What support measures does my insurance provide?

-Together with the sector, KBC Banking & Insurance have agreed on a number of support measures to provide assistance in these challenging times.
+Together with the sector, KBC Banking & Insurance have agreed on a number of support measures (press release 17 December) provide assistance in these challenging times.
 One of these measures is to ensure protection for your employees if they are temporarily unemployed.
 We also try to offer some financial breathing space by deferring payments so that business owners’ economic activities remain covered.
 The questions and answers below contain a great deal of useful information.

 If you have any further questions, please contact your insurance agent or intermediary.
 They’ll be happy to help you.